ANAL INCONTINENCE TREATMENT NYC

 Does Bottoming Cause Incontinence?

-One common question that we hear is Does bottoming cause incontinence?
+One common question that we hear is does bottoming cause incontinence?
 This is a complicated answer.
-If one regularly engages with large cocks, large toys, and/or fists, these can either cause tearing with trauma or gradually stretch the muscles beyond their capacity, leading to some elements of what has been mentioned so far.
+If one regularly engages with large penises, large toys, and/or fists, these can either cause tearing with trauma or gradually stretch the muscles beyond their capacity, leading to some elements of what has been mentioned so far.
 However, little is known about how anal intercourse may affect bowel function – so bowel incontinence may be a myth despite the risk factors.
-That said, it’s key to help make sure people are experienced when engaging and educated to not only know their limits, but also to offset those dilation days with contraction days.
-It’s about building and rebuilding that muscle!
-If we approach this early on, we can minimize any potential complications for anal sex incontinence, specifically if we go past that normal capacity.

-Surgical anal reconstruction recovery consists of three to five days of initial acute pain, followed by one to two weeks of more isolated pain during bowel movements.
+- Surgical anal reconstruction recovery consists of three to five days of initial acute pain, followed by one to two weeks of more isolated pain during bowel movements.
 On and off bleeding, accompanied with some mucus discharge, is of course normal and improves with time.
 Most are back at the gym within three to five days and about a week for topping.
 Clients see us at one and two month intervals.

 PHYSICIANS